SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/facet.md

 do it?

 Answer
 : {:.fragment} There are so many possibilities!
-For example, a scatterplot of wage against age colored by sex that includes a fitted regression model.